Don’t Need It? Top 3 Ways to Unload Before Moving

 These questions should keep you on track, so you know just how many of your kid’s art projects to save and which of your old concert T-shirts to keep.

 It’ll also help your wallet (hey, moving’s expensive!), since many donations are tax deductible.
-Just make sure to ask for the proper forms to claim the deduction.
+Just make sure to ask for a receipt and the proper forms to claim the deduction.

 Ready to go?